wesselb/stheno/README.md

 import wbml.out as out
 from wbml.plot import tweak

-from stheno import B, GP, EQ, PseudoObs
+from stheno import B, GP, EQ, PseudoObsVFE

 # Define points to predict at.
 x = B.linspace(0, 10, 100)